 We've also found they inspire our donors to continue supporting the CNIB Foundation.
 Because they cost us very little to produce (around 50 cents, on average), they're an economical way for us to raise funds for our programs and services.

 If donors aren't interested in these gifts, they can choose to opt out.
 If you'd like us to stop sending you gifts through the mail, call us at 1-800-563-2642 and let us know.

 Why do you do face-to-face fundraising?

-Face-to-face fundraising is when representatives from a charity hit the streets or go door-to-door to raise awareness about their cause and ask members of the public to support their organization.
+Face-to-face fundraising is when representatives from a charity hit the streets or go door-to-door to raise awareness about their cause and ask members of the public to support their organization with a monthly donation.

 How can I tell if a face-to-face fundraiser is legitimate?

 When operating, canvassers working on behalf of our organization wear CNIB Foundation vests or t-shirts and name tags displaying their photo.
 They also use electronic tablets, not paper forms, to ensure financial information from our donors is kept safe and secure.
 The fundraiser should be able to answer questions about the CNIB Foundation and our programs if you ask them to.
 For their personal safety, face-to-face canvassers cannot accept cash donations.
 If you have any questions about our fundraising, contact us at 1-800-563-2642.

 Why are you fundraising via face-to-face right now?